Automattic/jetpack/readme.txt

 * Admin Experience: Add an "About Jetpack" page to let folks know more about Automattic, the company behind WordPress.com and Jetpack.
 * Admin Experience: Add a link to the full list of Jetpack features in the footer of Jetpack dashboard pages.
 * Backups: Add SSH CLI command for hosting integration support.
-* Block Editor: WordPress.com users can now compose Block Editor posts for their Jetpack sites without leaving WordPress.com.
+* Block Editor: Compose posts with the Block Editor posts via WordPress.com for their Jetpack sites!
 * Block Editor: Transform core images to Tiled Galleries or Slideshow blocks and back!
+* Block Editor: Provide an option to disable particular extensions.
 * Contact Form: Add a "grunion_after_message_sent" hook for after a form submission is e-mailed.
 Thanks Tim Nolte for contributing to Jetpack!
 * Grammar and Spelling: Remove from Jetpack.
 We've chekced the spelling a lot over the years, but now time to retire.
 * Photon: Remove jQuery dependency for photon.js.
 Same Image CDN awesomeness with less overhead.